laradic-old/themes/README.md

 **Laravel 5** package providing multi-theme inherited cascading support.

 - **Easy and worry free setup** Laradic Themes does not conflict with the standard Laravel view system.
+- **Template Languages** Works with PHP, Blade, Twig and any other engine.
 - **Cascading & Inheritance** Themes are able to inherit all options from other themes, providing a smart and intuitive way to extend existing themes.
-- **Composer installer** Themes can be distributed using composer
-- **Asset manager** Creating view partials and blocks.
-Nest them, extend them, render them.
+- **Asset Management** Featuring: Dependable assets or asset groups, caching, minification, filters(scss, less, etc).
+Uses/extends kriswallsmith/assetic in the background.
+- **Navigation & Breadcrumbs** Extra navigation helper classes that can be used in your themes.
 - **And so much more**...